 During the Venice Carnival, many other events take place.
 "The Feast of the Maries" traditionally celebrated the blessing of 12 beautiful but poor girls who were given a dowry by a rich Venetian family.
 Today, it is more of a popular parade.
 Another important event is the "Flight of the Angel".
 This originates from a Turkish man who, as a tribute to the Doge (highest political personality in the Republic of Venice) walked on a rope from his boat to the top of St Mark's Tower.
 Today, acrobats perform this wearing angel wings, hence the event's name.

 Costume shows and contests happen almost daily during Carnival.
-What's really fun is that anyone can join in.
-Among the local, we also saw many tourists playing along and wearing masks and costumes.
+What's fun is that anyone can join in.
+Among the locals, we also saw many tourists playing along and wearing masks and costumes.
 Most events are also free to view.
 This truly makes for a unique and fun weekend getaway!